LICE-dev/swane/README.md

 - Mail Settings for mail report at the workflow completion
 - 2D Cor T2 workflow (in Optional Series)
 - Unbetted series saved into workflow results
-- New dependency check in Home
+- New dependency checks in Home

 #### Changed